 As you can only bring a squad of three into each Rainbow Six Siege outbreak mission, you should ensure you have all the bases covered: healer, area of effect, and fragger.
 We recommend bringing Buck, Finka, and Smoke.

 Rainbow Six Siege Outbreak trailer

 Another Rainbow Six Siege Outbreak trailer shows a team of SWAT members being torn apart by the infected enemies, before offering us a glimpse at Ash, who can be heard calling in some help from Team Rainbow.
-There is no new information in the trailer - although it is wonderfully atmospheric - but it does offer us a look at Ash's Elite skin.
+There is no new information in the trailer, but it does offer us a look at Ash's Elite skin.
 You can watch it above.

 Finally, the latest Rainbow Six Siege Outbreak trailer gives us a better look at the infection itself and also showcases Ash, Thermite, and Lord Tachanka discussing the mission.
 Check it out below.

 Rainbow Six Siege Outbreak maps